Testing the Missing Completely at Random Assumption for Functional Data: Introduction

 To the best of our knowledge, the current literature on MCAR testing in the context of FDA is limited to \cite{liebl2019partially}.
 However, their approach only considers specific violations of the MCAR assumption that can be expressed using a low-dimensional monomial basis representation, enabling the use of a classical multivariate testing method.
 In contrast, our work explores a much broader range of MCAR violations, extending beyond those in \cite{liebl2019partially}.
 Our approach accounts for violations that affect the entire distribution of the functional data, not just its low-dimensional components.

 To explain our core idea, consider again the heart rate data in Figure~\ref{fig:heartrate}.
 If the data were MCAR, the distribution of $X$ does not depend on $O$ and the curves in the complete and incomplete group should thus reveal similar characteristics.
 Indeed, Figure~\ref{fig:heartrate} (right) shows that the groups cannot be distinguished by their means, which provides evidence for the MCAR assumption.
 More generally, we describe our testing methodology by the following principle: \begin{enumerate} \item Assign each curve to one of two groups.
-This attribution is solely determined by $O$.
-An evident example is to partition the data into complete and incomplete functions (see also Figure~\ref{fig:heartrate}), but other choices will be discussed. \item Compare specific characteristics of the curves between these two groups.
+This assignment is determined solely by $O$.
+An intuitive example is the ad hoc partitioning of data into complete and incomplete functions (see also Figure~\ref{fig:heartrate}), though a systematic clustering approach will also be discussed. \item Compare specific characteristics of the curves between these two groups.
 Under MCAR, both subsamples should share the same characteristics, as the partition is independent of the data. \end{enumerate}

 The contributions of the underlying work are as follows.
-First, we propose three different hypothesis tests for MCAR and derive their asymptotic distributions.
-Which of the tests is preferable depends on the data situation.
-Second, we establish a theoretical framework for the analysis of càdlàg-valued (i.e.,~discontinuous) functional data that lie in the Skorokhod space $D[0,1]$ instead of the commonly used $L^2[0,1]$ or $C[0,1]$ function spaces.
+We propose a novel framework for testing MCAR based on a partition of the observation sets and discuss a systematic procedure for the selection of the corresponding groups.
+Then, we propose two different test statistics for the comparison of the groups and derive the asymptotic distributions.
+To this end, we also establish a theoretical framework for the analysis of càdlàg-valued (discontinuous) functional data that lie in the Skorokhod space $D[0,1]$ instead of the commonly used $L^2[0,1]$ or $C[0,1]$ function spaces.
 Such a viewpoint is useful when studying uniform properties of empirical mean functions which naturally contain jumps in the case of partial observations.
-Third, we introduce a related method for constructing simultaneous confidence bands for the difference in mean functions of the groups discussed above.
+In addition, we introduce a method for constructing simultaneous confidence bands for the difference in mean functions of the groups discussed above.
 These bands provide an attractive graphical tool for detecting potential violations of MCAR.
-Fourth, we comment on the consistency of our proposed tests under general alternatives.
-We illustrate the theory when the data are Brownian motions and the missing mechanism is caused by a censoring.
+Moreover, we comment on the consistency of our proposed tests under general alternatives.
+The testing framework is finally illustrated in a simulation study and three real data examples.